geoJoost/plankton_imager_classifier/README.md

 │   │   ├── RawImages\pia7.2024-06-24.1454+N00000004.tif
 ```

+## Inference Pipeline

+The PlanktoShare repository automates the processing of PI-10 data using custom classifiers.
+The inference script performs the following steps:
+1. Iterate through directory to process each `.tar` file.

+2. Temporarily extracts all `.tif` images from each `.tar`.

+3. Uses the classifier defined by the `model_name` argument to classify images.

+4. Detects and discards corrupted images.

+5. Generate outputs
+   For each 10-minute bin, creates:
+   - **Detailed CSV**: Includes per-image metadata:
+     - Image details (filename, datetime, EXIF geodata)
+     - Cruise information (cruise name, instrument code)
+     - Model predictions (class ID/label, confidence scores)
+   - **Summarized CSV**: Provides aggregated statistics:
+     - Total predicted images per class
+     - Density and summary statistics (e.g., average confidence)

+6. Stratified random sampling (n=100) per class for manual validation and creating training data.

+7. Automatically generates a summary report (examples in `/reports/`).

 ## Future implementations
-1. Refactor `remove_corrupted_files.py` to increase processing speed
-2. Implement try-except statement within `inference.py`, with the except using `remove_corrupted_files.py`
-3. Implement OSPAR models
-4. Remove FastAI implementation
+* Remove FastAI implementation

 ## Known errors
-1. Error in `learn.load(MODEL_FILENAME, weights_only=False)` can be caused in older PyTorch versions.
+* Error in `learn.load(MODEL_FILENAME, weights_only=False)` can be caused in older PyTorch versions.
 In this case, simply remove the `weights_only` argument.

+---
+If you use this code or dataset, please cite our paper.
+For questions, feedback, or collaborations, feel free to contact us.